 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall, Spring.

-Prerequisite: Minimum grade of C in MATH 101, HEED 101, and SPEE 104.
+Prerequisite: Minimum grade of C or better in HEED 101.

 This course provides an overview of the different types of medical insurance and the methods of handling the various types of insurance forms as they apply to the medical office or clinic.
 This course requires a final grade of C or better.